dainguyen23/road-to-expertise/PY4E/dict.rst

 Exercise 9.3
 ------------

-**prompt:** Write a program to read through a mail log, build a histogram using a dictionary to count how many messages have come from each email address, and print the dictionary.
+**Prompt:** Write a program to read through a mail log, build a histogram using a dictionary to count how many messages have come from each email address, and print the dictionary.

 **Expected output:**